March–May 2025 United States attacks in Yemen: 17 March

 Two early-morning air raids in the port city of Al Hudaydah hit a cotton ginning factory and the command cabin of the hijacked Israel-linked cargo ship Galaxy Leader, Houthi-aligned Saba News Agency reported.
 Saba also said strikes had damaged an under-construction cancer facility in Saada.

 Another strike killed "Abu Taha" Zain al-Abidin Ali Abdullah al-Muhturi, a senior official in the Houthi internal security department, in the headquarters of the government complex in the city of Al-Hazm, the center of Al Jawf Governorate, northeast of Sanaa.

 Other strikes hit the Al-Habashi Iron Factory in the Bajil district of Al Hudaydah Governorate and sites south of the presidential compound in Sanaa.

-Lieutenant General Alex Grynkewich, U.S. Joint Staff Director for Operations, said that more than 30 targets in Yemen had been struck since the bombing campaign began, killing dozens of Houthi militants.
+Lieutenant General Alex Grynkewich, US Joint Staff Director for Operations, said that more than 30 targets in Yemen had been struck since the bombing campaign began, killing dozens of Houthi militants.

 Trump declared in a post that more Houthi attacks would be viewed as direct actions, or casus belli, by Iran that would incur severe consequences.

 On the night of March 17/18, the United States launched a wave of strikes targeting Houthi and IRGC targets, reportedly inflicting casualties on both.